 The New Malta Citizenship by Investment Program leads you to the Malta (EU) residency and passport.
 However, all the applications sent for the program are thoroughly examined, and unless the authorities are satisfied, the application is not sent for further procedure.

-And so, there are a few requirements that each applicant has to satisfy in order to be eligible for the program.
+And so, there are a few requirements that you have to satisfy in order to be eligible for the program.

 Qualifying investments for the Maltese Citizenship program is any amount between €700,000 – €1,460,000.
-Moreover, below is a detailed structure of the investment requirements.
+Below is a detailed structure of the investment requirements.

 Investment 1: Contribution

-Any individual or his family member applying for Maltese citizenship by investment is supposed to contribute to the National Development and Social Fund organized by the Government and run by a board of trustees.
+When you apply for Maltese citizenship by investment, you’re supposed to contribute to the National Development and Social Fund organized by the Government and run by a board of trustees.
 These funds finance projects like public health, education, job formulation, social improvement, etc.

-The principal applicant has to contribute €600,000 if he has proved his residency for 36 months in the country or €750,000 on 12 months residency.
+You have to contribute €600,000 if you have proved your residency for 36 months in the country or €750,000 on 12 months residency.
 Not to mention, this contribution is non-refundable.

 Note: An additional amount of €50,000 is required for each additional dependent.